jkonowitch/hex-effect/README.md

 ### Motivation

 This project is intended to serve as a guide for Typescript developers wanting to write full stack, domain driven applications with a "clean" architecture.
-Hopefully this makes it a little bit "easier" to get started.
+Hopefully this makes it a little bit easier to get started.

 ### Key Features